sylhare/sylhare.github.io/_posts/2016-06-01-Chess-rules-notation.md

 ### Board

-The board is a 8x8 checker wuth coordinates:
+The board is a 8x8 checker with coordinates:

 ```
       a  b  c  d  e  f  g  h